Healthdirect Free Australian health advice you can count on.

 Surgery

-If the UC is severe and does not respond to medication, your doctor may recommend surgery to remove the colon.
-A 'pouch' is then created inside the body using the end of the small intestine, and this pouch is connected directly to the anus.
+If your UC is severe or doesn’t respond to medicines, your doctor may recommend surgery to remove your colon (known as a total colectomy).
+A 'pouch' is then created inside your body using the end of your small intestine (known as an ‘ileal pouch’).
+This pouch is connected directly to your anus.

 Living with ulcerative colitis